Locally-APN Binomials with Low Boomerang Uniformity in Odd Characteristic: Differential Properties

 and hence $F_r$ is locally-APN.
 In particular, for each parameter set $(p,n,r)$ satisfying the corresponding conditions in Table~\ref{table_r}, $(x+1)^r-x^r =b$ has at most $1$ solution in $S_{00}$, and therefore, $F_r$ is locally-APN with \eqref{Locally-APN DU}. \end{theorem}

-Note that if $x^r$ is PN, then the assumption of the above theorem holds clearly.
-The case $r=3$ will be discussed separately in Section~\ref{subsec_DS_F3}, where we investigate the differential spectrum of $F_3$.
-We also find the differential spectrum of the case $r=\frac{2q-1}{3}$ in Section~\ref{subsec_DS_F3inv}.
-To prove this theorem for the remaining cases, we investigate each $D_{ij}(b)$.
+Note that if $x^r$ is PN, then the assumption of the above theorem clearly holds.
+In this subsection, we prove Theorem~\ref{DU_theorem} and verify its assumption for the exponents $r$ listed in Table~\ref{table_r}.
+For the cases $r=3$ and $r=\frac{2q-1}{3}$, the verification of the assumption will be carried out separately in Sections~\ref{subsec_DS_F3} and \ref{subsec_DS_F3inv}, respectively, where we also determine the corresponding differential spectra.
+To handle the remaining cases, we analyze each $D_{ij}(b)$.

 \begin{lemma} If $q\equiv 3 \pmod{4}$, then

 \end{lemma}